triton-inference-server/server/docs/user_guide/debugging_guide.md

 The next step would be to use a performance profiler.
 One profiler we recommend is [Nsight Systems](https://developer.nvidia.com/nsight-systems) (nsys), optionally including NVIDIA Tools Extension (NVTX) markers to profile Triton.

 The Triton server container already has nsys installed.
 However, Triton does not build with the NVTX markers by default.
-If you want to use NVTX markers, you should build Triton with build.py, using the “--enable-nvtx” flag.
+If you want to use NVTX markers, you should build Triton with build.py, using the “--enable-feature nvtx” flag.
 This will provide details around some phases of processing a request, such as queueing, running inference, and handling outputs.

 You can profile Triton by running `nsys profile tritonserver --model-repository …`.
 The [nsys documentation](https://docs.nvidia.com/nsight-systems/UserGuide/index.html) provides more options and details for getting a thorough overview of what is going on.